lbl-srg/obc/specification/source/introduction.rst

 and conventional cooling systems.
 Moreover, building systems also have the added recent requirement to provide flexibility to the electrical grid.
-All of these lead to more complex HVAC and control systems.
+All of these lead to more complex energy and control systems.
 The OpenBuildingControl process has been developed to support the transitions towards such high performance systems.